LibreSolar/charge-controller-firmware/README.md

 ### Unit-tests

-Core functions of the firmware are covered by unit-tests (located in test directory).
-Run the tests with the following command:
+Core functions of the firmware are covered by unit-tests (located in `tests` directory).
+Build and run the tests with the following command:

-    platformio test -e unit_test
+    cd tests
+    west build -p -b native_posix -t run

 ### Static code analysis